 All flyers distributed to students or staff must receive approval from the Office of the Superintendent.
 Please allow ample time for your flyer to be processed.
 Please provide a link or email an electronic version of your flyer to Dusty Strunk at dusty.strunk@admschools.org to receive approval.
+If your flyer is not available online, we will host it for you.
+It will remain for approximately one month.
 Flyers will be posted on the first business day of every month, September through May.
 Hard copies of flyers may be sent to the Administration Center for distribution to each building, so long as they are separated and marked with each building's name.
 These hard copies will be made available for voluntary pick up in the office area.